wutong8023/Awesome_Few_Shot_Learning/fsl4all/approach/README.md

 You can directly use our bibtex.bib in overleaf with this [link](https://www.overleaf.com/read/rgscdxhxbwhp).

-This page categorizes the literature by the **Continual Learning Approach**.
+This page categorizes the literature by the **Few-shot Learning Approach**.

 ## Outline
 - [![](https://img.shields.io/badge/Hyperlink-green)](https://github.com/wutong8023/Awesome_Few_Shot_Learning/blob/master/fsl4all/approach/README.md#hyperlink)